localstack/snowflake-docs/content/en/user-guide/streamlit/index.md

 title: "Streamlit"
 linkTitle: "Streamlit"
 weight: 8
-description: Get started with Streamlit in LocalStack Snowflake emulator
+description: Get started with Streamlit in LocalStack for Snowflake
 ---

 ## Introduction

 Snowflake provides SQL commands to create and modify a `STREAMLIT` object.
 Streamlit is a Python library that allows you to create web applications with simple Python scripts.
 With Streamlit, you can create interactive web applications without having to learn complex web development technologies.

-LocalStack Snowflake emulator supports Streamlit, allowing you to create Streamlit applications using the same commands and syntax as the Snowflake service.
+The Snowflake emulator supports Streamlit, allowing you to create Streamlit applications using the same commands and syntax as the Snowflake service.
 The following operations are supported:

 - `CREATE STREAMLIT`
 - `SHOW STREAMLITS`